Si Yi Chen

-Si Yi Chen (陳思毅 (陈思毅, Chén Sīyì); born 19 March 1985) is a Chinese–Australian criminal who was convicted in Indonesia for drug trafficking as a member of the Bali Nine.
-In 2005, Chen was arrested in a room at the Melasti Hotel in Kuta together with three others.
+Si Yi Chen (陳思毅 (陈思毅, Chén Sīyì); born 19 March 1985) is an Australian man who was convicted in Indonesia for drug trafficking as a member of the Bali Nine.
+In 2005, Chen was arrested in a room at the Melasti Hotel in Kuta, Bali together with three others.
 Police uncovered 334 g of heroin in a suitcase in the room.
 After a criminal trial, on 15 February 2006 Chen was sentenced to life imprisonment.
 His appeal to the Indonesian Supreme Court to have the sentence reduced suffered a shock when the Supreme Court imposed the death penalty on 6 September 2006.
 A subsequent appeal to the Indonesian Supreme Court, following a full confession by Chen to his role in the plan to import heroin from Bali to Australia, resulted in the original sentence of life imprisonment being reinstated.

 Alleged trafficking conspiracy

 It is unclear how Chen, aged 20 years, from Doonside in Sydney, was connected to the fellow members of the Bali Nine.
 According to media reports, acting on behalf of Myuran Sukumaran, on 5 April 2005 Chen handed Renae Lawrence A$500 at a Sydney hotel representing spending money for Lawrence's trip to Bali.
 On or about 8 April 2005, Chen arrived in Bali with Matthew Norman and checked into the White Rose Hotel.
 It was reported that Chen and Norman "hardly ever left their room".

 On 14 April, Chen, Norman, Lawrence and Martin Stephens checked into Adhi Dharma hotel, with Tan Duc Thanh Nguyen arriving in the same hotel two days later.
 It was reported that police took the room next to Chen and Norman.
 In the evening of Sunday 17 April, appearing like tourists, Nguyen, Chen and Norman checked into the Melasti Hotel.
 Sukumaran, who was also with them, with his bags, left them with the others as he decided to go to the Hard Rock Hotel complex.